Ensemble Learning for Heterogeneous Large Language Models with Deep Parallel Collaboration: Related Work

-\paragraph{Selection-based ensemble.} \textit{Rerank} is an intuitive solution to utilize multi-model strengths.
-Specifically, \citet{jiang-etal-2023-llm} takes the first step towards ensembling LLMs, proposing \textsc{PairRanker} for pairwise comparison on candidate outputs and achieving improvements on the self-constructed instruction dataset.
-To overcome the huge computation costs of multi-LLM inference, several works have explored to train a \textit{router} to predict the best-performing model out of a fixed set of LLMs for the given input~\citep{wang2024fusing,shnitzer2024large,lu2023routing}. \paragraph{Fusion-based ensemble.} Towards a synergy between LLMs, \citet{jiang-etal-2023-llm} propose \textsc{GenFuser}, trained to generate an improved response to capitalize on the strengths of multiple candidates.
-Furthermore, \citet{du2023improving} design a debate-like prompt strategy to ask the LLM to refine its answer after reading peer models' answers.
-However, this prompt-based method incurs substantial computation costs and inference latency for LLM communication.
-Specifically, considering the ensemble of $N$ LLMs, the communication leads to the encoding of $N \times L$ tokens and decoding of $L$ tokens, where $L$ denotes the average length of answers.

-Different from the training-dependent ensemble methods which pose a great challenge to the generalizability of the trained reward model or fusion model, our \textsc{DeePEn} is training-free, making it more general.
-Compared to debate-like prompt strategy, \textsc{DeePEn} has higher computation efficiency and achieves more stable improvements.We place the comparison experiments with Debate in Appendix~\ref{subsection:comaprison with debate}.
+\paragraph{Selection-based ensemble.} \textit{Rerank} is an intuitive solution to utilize multi-model strengths. \citet{jiang-etal-2023-llm} take the first step towards LLM ensemble, training a reward model \textsc{PairRanker} for pairwise comparison on candidate outputs.
+To overcome the huge computation costs of multi-LLM inference, several works have explored to train a \textit{router} to predict the best-performing model out of a fixed set of LLMs for the given input~\citep{wang2024fusing,shnitzer2024large,lu2023routing}. \paragraph{Fusion-based ensemble.} Towards a synergy between LLMs, \citet{jiang-etal-2023-llm} propose \textsc{GenFuser}, trained to combine multiple candidate answers.
+Different from these training-dependent ensemble methods which pose a great challenge to the generalizability of the reward model or fusion model, our \textsc{DeePEn} is completely training-free, making it more general.
+Similar to our method, \textsc{MinED} also aims to tackle the vocabulary discrepancy via aligning the tokens in different vocabularies based on edit distance~\cite{wan2024knowledge,pmlr-v202-fu23d}.
+Unfortunately, this textual similarity-based method exhibits unstable performance and produces abnormal text for LLM ensemble (Tab.~\ref{fig:analysis of MinED generation}).

-A contemporaneous work to us is FuseLLM, which propose a method of vocabulary mapping to enable knowledge distillation between heterogeneous LLMs.
-Even though FuseLLM works for knowledge distillation, it hardly achieve improvement under the training-free setting of ensemble learning, as the experimental results shown in~\ref{subsection:comparison with FuseLLM}.
+There are several contemporaneous works related to our work. \citet{xu2024bridging} propose EVA to tackle vocabulary discrepancy by learning token alignment between different vocabularies with the assistance of overlapping tokens.
+Our \textsc{DeePEn} eliminates this training process via directly aligning tokens with the relative representation (more discussion is illustrated in \S\ref{subsection:implementation details of baselines}). \citet{mavromatis2024pack} explore adaptive collaboration weights at test time by harnessing the perplexity on the input prompt.
+We emphasize that this work is complementary to our work.